andy-96/nlp-reddit-worldnews/README.md

 - It makes sense to use a library like OpenNMT to have a good baseline and improve upon this baseline
 - Even though, we "only" collected roughly over 250k comments, the model learned the grammatical structure of the English language and could give coherent answers

+> If there are any questions or problems, feel free to create an issue!

 *With lots of ❤️ by Maja & Andy*